shopware/docs/products/paas/setup-template.md

 ### mounts

 By default, the entire storage of your application is read-only.
-All directories listed here are exempt from this policy.
+Mounts define directories that are writable after the build is complete.
+They aren’t available during the build.

+Every mount has one of two types: `local` or `service`.
+A local mount is unique to the service that is accessing it.
+For example `/var/cache` is a good local mount because the Symfony cache should not be shared between dfiferent app servers.
+A service mount references to another service (of the type `network-storage`).
+These mounts are shared between other services and between the different app servers.
+For example the `/public/media` folder is a good shared mount because the [workers](#workers) that consume the Messenger queue should be able to read and write to the media directory.

 ### web